Fly Fishing For Beginners: Fly Fishing Instructors Tell You How

 Part of the reason is that when you wade out into the river, you need to leave all your stuff in your tackle box on the bank.

-And if you hoo into a big fish and the big fish runs far down the river, your tackle box will be left unattended and could get stolen.
+And if you hook into a big fish and the big fish runs far down the river, your tackle box will be left unattended on the bank and could get stolen.

-Instead of a tackle box, or tackle bag, river anglers carry all their stuff in a vest or a pack so that all their stuff stays with them at all times.
+Instead of a tackle box, or tackle bag, river anglers carry all their stuff in a fishing vest or a fishing pack so that all their stuff stays with them at all times.
 Vests and packs are great ways to keep everything organized.
 Click the links to see the ones I recommend.

 Got flies, well then you will need to organize and store them in a fly box.